universityofgalway-library/digital-tools-workshops/regular-expressions/regex.md

 Download [p155_0071_0009_d001.txt](https://github.com/universityofgalway-library/digital-tools-workshops/blob/main/regular-expressions/data/p155_0071_0009_d001.txt) and [p155_0071_0009_d002.txt](https://github.com/universityofgalway-library/digital-tools-workshops/blob/main/regular-expressions/data/p155_0071_0009_d002.txt).
 These are two pages of a letter from the [Imirce project](https://imirce.universityofgalway.ie/p/ms).
 Using a text editor,

 * Find all mentions of Ireland and Irishmen in both documents in English.
 * Find all mentions of Ireland and Irishmen in both documents in Irish (tip: look for *Eire, Eireann, hEireann, Eireannach, Eireannaigh, Eirinn*).
-What if you had to catch standard spellinggs with an É too?
+What if you had to catch standard spellings with an **É** too (*Éire, Éireann* etc.)?
 * Replace all 7 and & with 'agus' ('and') in both documents; keep in mind that there should be whitespaces around 7 or & for them to qualify for replacement!
 * The letter is written in the old orthography.
 For example, the words *brisde, uachdarán, agad* are spelled with a **t** instead of a **d** now, and the words *taisbeáint, oisbideal* are spelled with a **p** instead of a **b**.
 Can you use regular expressions to modernise the spelling of these words in the text?
 Why?